 Integrates with your practice management and Electronic Health Record (EHR) system

 Even if TeleHealth modernizes your practice and improves the patient experience, it will be in vain if the system you chose causes administrative bottlenecks.
 That’s why selecting a TeleHealth solution that works with your existing practice management, and Electronic Health Records system is crucial.
 Complete integration will allow you to reduce work stress, improve workflows, and handle the clinical, administrative, and billable aspects of virtual care more efficiently.

-Your TeleHealth service is just one part of your clinic, but if used effectively, it can significantly improve the efficiency of your business.
+Your TeleHealth reimbursement is just one part of your clinic, but if used effectively, it can significantly improve the efficiency of your business.
 This service should not be prohibitively expensive.
 TeleHealth services are now included in many EHR providers’ fully integrated solution packages.
 If telemedicine will be a significant part of your practice’s operations, finding an electronic health record software that offers a comprehensive SAAS solution may be the most cost-effective approach to get started with your digital strategy.

 Remember that the ideal solution is to customize to your practice’s capabilities, budget, and digital strategy.
-Keep your patient’s needs in mind, as well as the safety and security of their data and how TeleHealth will work with your existing system.
+Keep your patient’s needs in mind, as well as the safety and security of their data and how TeleHealth Reimbursement will work with your existing system.